napari/napari/docs/community/working_groups.md

 We believe working groups are a helpful way to move forward work on particular topics.
 The following guidelines serve to help community members form and/or maintain healthy working groups.
 Working groups should:

 - Identify at least two co-leads responsible for the creation and continuation of the group.
-It may be helpful to have one [core developer](https://napari.org/community/team.html#current-core-developers) “sponsor” who is kept aware of work and can help shepherd through PRs as needed.
-All other membership is opt-in.
+- Have a [core developer](https://napari.org/community/team.html#current-core-developers) “sponsor” who is kept aware of work and can help shepherd through PRs as needed.
+If you don't have a sponsor in mind directly for your proposed working group, please post on the `#general` channel on [Zulip](https://napari.zulipchat.com) and ask whether any core members would like to sponsor your group.
-- Create a readme for your [working groups folder](https://github.com/napari/meeting-notes/tree/main/2021/working-groups) that names leads/sponsor, describes working group’s core goals/priorities, lists zulip channel, and links to meeting schedule (see template below).
+- Create a readme for your [working groups folder](https://github.com/napari/meeting-notes/tree/main/2021/working-groups) that names leads/sponsor, describes the working group’s core goals/priorities, lists Zulip channel, and links to meeting schedule (see readme template below).
 - Identify achievable goals and deliverables that map thoughtfully to napari’s larger strategies and [roadmap](https://napari.org/roadmaps/index.html).
 These goals may focus on specific short-term goals or longer term efforts that still require exploration.
 - Hold regular public meetings that are listed on the [napari community calendar](https://napari.org/community/team.html#meeting-schedule).
 Cadence is up to the team, but monthly minimum is recommended.
 - Maintain and publicly store the working group’s meeting minutes in [napari/meeting-notes](https://github.com/napari/meeting-notes).
 - Present updates at least once per month at a napari community meeting (done by at least one working group member).
-- Have members actively working towards goals set forth in the charter.
+- Have members actively working towards goals set forth in the group's readme.
 - Reach out to and collaborate with other open source communities to bring new expertise to the project (when relevant).

 ## Existing working groups

-_Click on a group to view members, minutes, etc._

 - Bundled Application (Co-Leads: [Gonzalo Peña-Castellanos](https://github.com/goanpeca) and [Ziyang Liu](https://github.com/potating-potato))
 - Plugins (Co-Leads: [Talley Lambert](https://github.com/tlambert03) and [Nathan Clack](https://github.com/nclack))